edbennett/web-novice/_episodes/05-scraping.md

 > > {: .language-python}
 > > The epex table is in two parts:
 > > 1. the first part just shows baseload and peakload prices plus some whitespace (in total its 5 lines long)
-> > 2. the rest of the data is the hourly prices and has more columns
+> > 2. the rest of the data is the hourly prices and has more columns.
+> >
 > > HTML allows variable width tables like this, but pandas doesn't like them.
 > > Lets strip off those first 5 rows
 > > to make it a valid table again append `<table>` and `</table>` to the beginning and end: